joachimlindqvist/greta/README.md

 Use `connect` to connect the store to a react component.

 The first argument maps the state to the components props.
-If it's a falsy value props from the state will be set.
+If it's a falsy value _no_ props from the state will be set.

 The second argument maps the actions to the components `actions` prop.
-If it's a falsy value all actions will be available in the `actions` prop in the component.
+If it's a falsy value _all_ actions will be available in the `actions` prop in the component.

 ```
   const ConnectedComponent = connect(